 Improving patient safety across the NHS

 Providing patient lead care is paramount and when it comes to the safe storage of medicines, bloods and samples an automated monitoring system can provide real value.
 With manual systems it’s not possible to determine how long the stock was exposed to the out of spec temperature.
 So, the only safe option is to bin the stock.
-Yet with our automated monitoring, supported by 24/7/365 alarmed notification, valuable stock is protected.
-Making sure patients and the NHS get the best value from investment in medicines and pharmacy, whilst making prescribing and dispensing safer.
+Yet with our Connected Automated Monitoring +, supported by 24/7/365 alarmed notification, valuable stock is protected.
+This ensures patients and the NHS get the best value from investment in medicines and pharmacy, whilst making prescribing and dispensing safer.

 Improving NHS productivity with digital technology